 The motivation for this article arises from two commonplace observations.
 The first is that EU citizenship is a derivative status, access to which is governed by acquisition of the national citizenship of a member state.
 The second is that there is a strong normative argument (and one that is reflected in the practice of EU states) that, in protracted refugee contexts, refugees should be able to acquire the national citizenship of the state in which they enjoy asylum.
-The conjunction of these observations has two immediate implications under current citizenship regime.
+The conjunction of these observations has two immediate implications under the current citizenship regime of the EU.
 First, the EU rules governing refugee protection are likely to have significant consequences for the future composition of the citizenry of its member states.
 This point, as we will see, matters particularly for the issue of fair responsibility-sharing by EU member states.
 Second, where refugees enjoy asylum governs when and under what conditions they can acquire EU citizenship and the free movement rights that are integral to it.
 This fact, I claim, generates a normative problem since, precisely because refugees are subject to a Common European Asylum System, such differential access to EU citizenship is a form of unequal treatment that is prima facie unjust.
-If we have good reasons to reject such differential treatmentswill ), this sharpens the issue of EU integration posed by the refugee crisis because it raises the question of what kind of EU ‘citizenship regime’ would be needed to do justice to refugees and what implications this has for the relationship of the EU and its member states.
+If we have good reasons to reject such differential treatment (as I will argue), this sharpens the issue of EU integration posed by the refugee crisis because it raises the question of what kind of EU ‘citizenship regime’ would be needed to do justice to refugees and what implications this has for the relationship of the EU and its member states.

 To develop this argument, I begin by providing an argument for the norm that refugees should enjoy relatively rapid access to membership in the state of asylum (section I) before turning to a descriptive overview of the rules governing acquisition of national citizenship by refugees in EU member states (section II) to show that, to a reasonable extent, this norm is acknowledged by these states.
-I then turn to identifying the failings of the Common European Asylum System (CEAS) and sketching normative arguments for the deeper Europeanization of refugee policies and its extension in the ‘citizenship regime’ in order to specify desiderata for a just and legitimate CEAS (section III).
+I then turn to identifying the form and failings of the Common European Asylum System (CEAS) and sketching normative arguments for the deeper Europeanization of refugee policies and its extension in the ‘citizenship regime’ in order to specify desiderata for a just and legitimate CEAS (section III).
 The final stage of my argument considers two different ways of designing CEAS and their implications for the future of the EU (section IV).
 It does so, in part, by returning to the argument that refugees have a normatively distinctive claim to rapid access to citizenship and showing how this might matter for engaging the issue of EU integration raised by the project of CEAS.

 Refugees and Access to Citizenship